 My recommendations, as an absolute nobody

 The funny thing about this is that I don’t really have a horse in this race.
 I’m not teaching anymore.
-I’m not hiring teachers.
+I’m not hiring teachers, for the most part.
 And I find the word “native” to be hopelessly ambiguous.